Iranian tanker caught in a standoff with the West heads to Greece, shipping data shows

 Iran has denied its tanker was ever headed to Syria.

-The two vessels have since become pawns in a bigger game, feeding into wider hostilities since the United States last year pulled out of an international agreement to curb Iran’s nuclear program, and reimposed economic sanctions.

-Reporting by Dubai newsroom and Harshith Aranya in BENGALURU; Editing by Neil Fullick
+The two vessels have since become pawns in a bigger game, feeding into wider hostilities since the United States last year pulled out of an international agreement to curb Iran’s nuclear programme, and reimposed economic sanctions.
+(Reporting by Dubai newsroom and Harshith Aranya in BENGALURU; Editing by Neil Fullick)